NvedN/NvedN/README.md

 solutions, particularly using Spring Boot, ETL processes, and various system integrations such as AWS S3, Keycloak and ClickHouse

-⚒️ Currently i'm responsible for leading development engineering initiatives at Sber as a Java Software Engineer
+⚒️ Currently i'm responsible for leading development engineering initiatives at Sber as a Software Engineer